Skip to main content

 }, { updateByPrimaryKey: false });

-Otherwise, the entity data without PK are considered as new entity, and will trigger insert query:
+Otherwise, the entity data without PK are considered as new entity, and will trigger an INSERT query:

 const book = await em.findOneOrFail(Book, 1, { populate: ['author'] });